 CharityWatch regularly partners with journalists working nationally, regionally, and locally to contribute in-depth financial analysis and other expertise to their investigations into wrongdoing at charities.
-For 30 years CharityWatch has provided thoughtful commentary to hundreds of media outlets on issues affecting the nonprofit sector.
+For over 30 years CharityWatch has provided thoughtful commentary to hundreds of media outlets on issues affecting the nonprofit sector.

 • Library of Original Articles

 CharityWatch researches, writes, publishes, and distributes original articles